 General Education courses in the Associate of Science in Nursing, Associates of Science in EMS, and Associates of Science in Substance Abuse Counseling programs are approved for academic transfer through the Florida Statewide Course Numbering System (SCNS).
-FFP courses are approved for occupational transfer through the SCNS.
-Copies of the approvals and licenses for Health Career Institute/HCI College are on display in West Palm Beach (Suite 200 of the 1764 building/Suite 101 of the 1760 building) as well as in Fort Lauderdale (Suite 101 lobby).
+Copies of the approvals and licenses for Health Career Institute/HCI College are on display in West Palm Beach (Suite 200 of the 1764 building/Suite 101 of the 1760 building) and in Fort Lauderdale (Suite 101 lobby).